Light-induced, fictitious magnetic trapping of cold alkali atoms using an optical tweezers-nanofiber hybrid platform: Results

 to be $\sim 42\times 10^{-5}~\mathrm{Hz\cdot m^2/V^2}$.

 The intensity of the tweezers light-induced magnetic field decays along the $z$-axis from the trapped atom position, see Fig.~\ref{fig:setup}(b,c), while the ONF guided mode field is homogeneous in intensity along the $z$-axis.
-Hence, there is no trapping potential created along the $z$-axis.
-To overcome this issue, we introduce a detuning to the ONF guided mode wavelength, so that a repulsive force for the ground state atoms is generated.
-We set $\lambda_\mathrm{ONF}$ to 787.3~nm, hence the scalar polarisability, $\alpha^{\mathrm{sc}}_{nJF}=15.1\times 10^{-5}~\mathrm{Hz\cdot m^2/V^2}$.
-The non-zero scalar polarisability results in a attractive potential, $U_{\mathrm{sc}}$.
+Hence, there is no trapping potential created along the $z$-axis, see Appendix~\ref{app_A}.
+To overcome this issue, we introduce a detuning to the ONF guided mode wavelength, so that an attractive force for the ground state atoms is generated.
+We set $\lambda_\mathrm{ONF}$ to 787.9~nm instead of 790.2~nm, hence the scalar polarizability, $\alpha^{\mathrm{sc}}_{nJF}=12\times 10^{-5}~\mathrm{Hz\cdot m^2/V^2}$.
+The non-zero scalar polarizability results in an attractive potential, $U_{\mathrm{sc}}$.
 We also include atom-surface interactions using a van der Waals potential, which is non-negligible at distances less than $\sim$100~nm from the ONF surface~\cite{minogin2010manifestation}.
 This is introduced by $U_{\mathrm{vdW}}=-C_3/(r-r_{f})^3$, where $C_3=3.362\times 10^{-23}$~mK$\cdot\mathrm{m}^3$ for Rb~\cite{daly2014nanostructured} and $r_{\mathrm{f}}=175$~nm is the ONF radius.
 Hence, the total potential the atom experiences can be written as

 where $|\boldsymbol{\mathcal{E}}_{\mathrm{ONF}}|^2$ is the square of the absolute value of the ONF guided mode electric field amplitude.